clanfear/CSSS508/Lectures/Week8/CSSS508_week8_strings.md

 `stringr` is yet another R package from the Tidyverse (like `ggplot2`, `dplyr`, `tidyr`, `lubridate`, `readr`).
 It provides functions to:

 * Replace some basic string functions like `paste` and `nchar` in a way that's a bit less touchy with missing values or factors
-* Removing whitespace or pad it out
+* Remove whitespace or pad it out
 * Perform tasks related to **pattern matching**: Detect, locate, extract, match, replace, split.
     + Functions use **regular expressions** to describe patterns
     + Base R versions for these exist but are more confusing to use